mperham/queso/README.markdown

 Thanks
 ------

-The development of Inquiry is sponsored by [OneSpot](http://www.onespot.com).
+The development of Queso is sponsored by [OneSpot](http://www.onespot.com).

 Credits